Conjectured Exact Percolation Thresholds of the Fortuin-Kasteleyn Cluster for the +-J Ising Spin Glass Model: Concluding Remarks

 \section{Concluding Remarks}

-We theoretically showed the conjectured exact locations of the dynamical transition points for the $\pm J$ Ising spin glass model based on a percolation theory and conjectures.
+We theoretically showed the conjectured exact percolation thresholds of the FK cluster for the $\pm J$ Ising spin glass model based on a conjecture.
+The present theory possibly gives the exact values of the percolation transition temperature $T_{FK}$ on the Nishimori line.
+If the present theory is correct, one can obtain the possibly exact values \cite{ACP, CB} or approximated values \cite{LC} of the dynamical transition temperature $T_D$ for the freezing of spins on the Nishimori line by using $T_{FK} \sim T_D$.

 The present theory may be applied directly to the Gaussian Ising spin glass model and the Potts gauge glass model.
-Concretely, the solution of $[ \langle P_{\rm FK} \rangle_T ]_R$ on the Nishimori line for the Gaussian Ising spin glass model is obtained in Ref.~\citen{Y}, and the solution of $[ \langle P_{\rm FK} \rangle_T ]_R$ on the Nishimori line for the Potts gauge glass model is obtained in Ref.~\citen{Y2}.
+Concretely, the solution of $[ \langle P_{FK} \rangle_T ]_R$ on the Nishimori line for the Gaussian Ising spin glass model is obtained in Ref.\cite{Y}, and the solution of $[ \langle P_{FK} \rangle_T ]_R$ on the Nishimori line for the Potts gauge glass model is obtained in Ref.\cite{Y2}.
 By using these solutions instead of the solution for the $\pm J$ Ising spin glass model, the conjectured exact equations in the Gaussian Ising spin glass model and the Potts gauge glass model are obtained.

+Recently, it was numerically shown in Ref.\cite{LC} that $T_{FK} / T_D$ on the Nishimori line for the simple cubic lattice, a four-dimensional lattice and a five-dimensional lattice are $1.0005(5)$, $1.022(2)$ and $1.036(10)$ respectively.
+So, it was concluded that $T_{FK}$ does not equal to $T_D$ and the value of $T_{FK}$ is an approximated value of $T_D$.

-We studied the transition for the time evolution of the distance between two spin configurations on the Nishimori line.
-This study is different from the study of the aging phenomena on the Nishimori line as in Ref.~\citen{O}.
+We also mentioned the dynamical transition for the freezing of spins, which is investigated by the time evolution of the distance between two spin configurations on the Nishimori line.
+This study is different from the study of the aging phenomena on the Nishimori line as in Ref.\cite{O}.